apache/druid/docs/ingestion/data-formats.md

 The `kinesis` input format lets you parse the Kinesis metadata fields in addition to the Kinesis payload value contents.
 It should only be used when ingesting from Kinesis.

-The `kinesis` input format wraps around the payload parsing input format and augments the data it outputs with the Kinesis event timestamp, and partition key.
+The `kinesis` input format wraps around the payload parsing input format and augments the data it outputs with the Kinesis event timestamp and partition key, the `ApproximateArrivalTimestamp ` and `PartitionKey` fields in the Kinesis record.

 If there are conflicts between column names in the payload and those created from the metadata, the payload takes precedence.
 This ensures that upgrading a Kinesis ingestion to use the Kinesis input format (by taking its existing input format and setting it as the `valueFormat`) can be done without losing any of the payload data.